Princeton University eating clubs: Bicker

 Additionally, some bicker clubs conduct a smaller "Fall Bicker" for third and fourth year students.
 Admission numbers during fall bicker are typically much lower than those of spring bicker, as fall bicker is a chance for clubs to adjust their membership numbers to account for members who may have dropped club membership during the spring semester or over the summer.
 Bicker clubs hold parties with restricted admission more frequently than their sign-in counterparts.
 Such events often require that non-members present a pass, a colored card bearing the club's insignia, in order to enter.
 Non-members may also gain entry to parties at some bicker clubs by entering with a member, or through membership in the Inter-Club Council.

 Sign-ins

-The four non-selective eating clubs pick new members in a process called "sign-ins".
+The five non-selective eating clubs pick new members in a process called "sign-ins".
 Students rank the five sign-in clubs, or wait-lists for those clubs, in their order of preference.
 If more students choose a club as their first choice than that club is able to accept as members, a random lottery is used to determine which students are accepted.
 The remaining students are then placed into their second choice club or wait list, provided it has not filled, in which case they would be placed into their third choice, and so on.

 Students who choose to bicker and are not admitted to a club via sign-in are immediately placed into a second-round sign-in where they will be placed into their top choice of club that has not filled.
 While not every student will get into their first choice of club, either through sign-in or bicker, every student seeking membership has been placed into one of the clubs, though sometimes after a significant waiting period.